 - Understanding is increasing about the important role Conservation Authorities play in Ontario, regarding protection of watersheds and their natural features.
 The Niagara Peninsula Conservation Authority (NPCA) encompasses the entire Niagara region, 21% of the City of Hamilton and 25% of Haldimand County.
 The Niagara Peninsula is one of the most complex watersheds in the province.
 Its climate, biodiversity and growing zones are unique in North America.
-The Peninsula includes lands drained by the Niagara River, Twenty Mile Creek, the Welland River and the Welland Canal; is nestled between Lake Erie and Lake Ontario; and is traversed by the Niagara Escarpment. - The COVID-19 pandemic is highlighting the connection between mental wellness promotion and people in our community having access to enjoy outdoor spaces. - Support continues to grow for monitoring and supporting restoration improvements in Niagara River Remedial Action Plan beneficial use impairments, in the areas of: restrictions on fish and wildlife consumption; degradation of fish and wildlife populations; beach closings; and degradation of benthos (benthic invertebrates, a source of food for fish and aquatic birds). - The Niagara Food Security Network is building its foundation, with over 100 individuals and community organizations working together to make Niagara more food secure for everyone.
+The Peninsula includes lands drained by the Niagara River, Twenty Mile Creek, the Welland River and the Welland Canal; is nestled between Lake Erie and Lake Ontario; and is traversed by the Niagara Escarpment. - The COVID-19 pandemic is highlighting the connection between mental wellness promotion and people in our community having access to enjoy outdoor spaces. - The work of making restoration improvements in the Niagara River Remedial Action Plan continues.
+Focus areas are: restrictions on fish and wildlife consumption; degradation of fish and wildlife populations; beach closings; and degradation of benthos (benthic invertebrates, a source of food for fish and aquatic birds). - The Niagara Food Security Network is building its foundation, with over 100 individuals and community organizations working together to make Niagara more food secure for everyone.
 A Food Resources in Niagara webpage and Niagara Food Assets map are now available. - Taking a smart growth approach to engaging the community in land use planning in Niagara is being encouraged.
 The intent is to balance perspectives and enhance the effectiveness and legitimacy of the process.